futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### Enter inductive graphs

-The paper makes a very interesting observation: lists and trees algorithms are much simpler and more modular than graph algorithms and do not require additional bookkeeping: why is that?
-The answer is two-fold: their definition and the definitions of functions on them  are inductive and besides that pattern matching helps a great deal when it comes to clarity and succinctness.
+An observation in the paper particularly caught my attention: lists and trees algorithms are much simpler and more modular than graph algorithms and do not require additional bookkeeping: why is that?
+The answer is two-fold: their definition and the definitions of functions on them  are *inductive* and besides that *pattern matching* helps a great deal when it comes to clarity and succinctness.
 Now let's have a look at the definition of graphs: they are usually defined as a pair `G = (V, E)` where `V` is the set of vertices and `E` the set of edges, where edge is defined as a pair of vertices in `V`.